michaelt604/eCapital-EmployeeTable/README.md

 ## Getting Started

 1. Clone the repository: `git clone https://github.com/michaelt604/eCapital-EmployeeTable`.
-2. Install dependencies:
+2. Install Dependencies
-    - Frontend: `cd client && npm install`.
+    - `npm install`
-    - Backend: `cd server && npm install`.
+    - `npm run init`
 3. Add the .env file in the server folder (will auto connect to a MySQL database on my server)
-4. Start the backend server: `cd server && node index.js`.
+4. Run Application
-5. Start the frontend app: `cd client && npm start`.
+    - `npm start`
-6. Access the app in your browser at `http://localhost:3000`.
+5. Access the app in your browser at `http://localhost:3000`.

 ## Additional Instructions

 To start a employee table with fresh imports

 1. Click Clean Database Button
 2. Import data.json

 ## Frontend Functionality